MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-search-bar.md

 ## Widget Testing

 We also need to test the app.
 Full app widget tests are the best way to test Flutter apps.
+You can read more about testing [here](https://www.christianfindlay.com/blog/test-isolation-expensive).
 They can easily cover all the code instead of focusing on the logic only.
 Create a `test` folder if it doesn't exist and add the file `search_bar_example_test.dart`.

 ```dart
 import 'package:flutter/material.dart';